single-spa/single-spa.js.org/website/versioned_docs/version-5.x/ecosystem-angular.md

 - `Router`: (optional) The angular router class.
 This is required when you are using `@angular/router`.
 - `AnimationModule`: (optional) The animation module class.
 This is required when you are using BrowserAnimationsModule.
   Example way to import this: `import { eAnimationEngine as AnimationModule } from '@angular/animations/browser';`.
   See [Issue 48](https://github.com/single-spa/single-spa-angular/issues/48) for more details.
+Note that AnimationModule is no longer needed in Angular 12, so this option can be ignored in Angular >= 12.
 - `domElementGetter`: (optional) A function that takes in no arguments and returns a DOMElement.
 This dom element is where the Angular application will be bootstrapped, mounted, and unmounted.
 It's recommended to omit this and let single-spa-angular's defaults create and use a container div.